Pioreactor/docs.pioreactor/developer-guide/30-Development/01-local-development.md

     pip3 install -e .
     pip3 install -r requirements/requirements_dev.txt
     ```
-4. In the pioreactor folder, create a folder called `.pioreactor/` and `.pioreactor/storage`.
+4. In the pioreactor folder, create a folder called `.pioreactor/` and other important subdirectories.
     ```
     mkdir .pioreactor
-    mkdir .pioreactor/storage
+    mkdir .pioreactor/storage .pioreactor/plugins .pioreactor/exportable_datasets
     ```
 5. The configuration file that is used is `config.dev.ini`, and is provided  in the repository.
+Move this to `.pioreactor/`.

 ### MQTT